petrankar/travel-blog/README.md

 ## CLI, Node version

-The following versions of tools was used for the development of the application:
-**Angular CLI: 14.0.6
-Node: 16.16.0**
+The application was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6 and Node: 16.16.0

 ## Build